Analysis | Trump’s lawsuit against Clinton and 47 others is a predictable mess

 And since then, a bipartisan report from the GOP-led Senate Intelligence Committee stated that former Trump campaign chairman Paul Manafort had shared “sensitive internal polling data” and “campaign strategy” with a man it described as a “Russian intelligence officer,” Konstantin Kilimnik.
 The report called the relationship between Manafort and Kilimnik a “grave counterintelligence threat.”

-Then, as the lawsuit proceeds to lay out the alleged plot, it zeros in the summer of 2016, when Trump and Clinton were named their parties’ nominees:
+Then, as the lawsuit proceeds to lay out the alleged plot, it zeros in on the summer of 2016, when Trump and Clinton were named their parties’ nominees:

 That very same day [as Clinton’s nomination], a briefing from the U.S. intelligence community warned that it had intercepted communications concerning the “alleged approval by Hillary Clinton … of a proposal from one of her foreign policy advisors to vilify Donald Trump by stirring up a scandal claiming interference by Russian security services.”